![]() |

 Mellotrons used:

 REM are one of those bands whose career can be quite neatly split into two (see; Roxy Music, Genesis); up to Green and after.
 I've known several people who have made the break at the same point, so I'm quite willing to bow to their superior knowledge.
-Green, despite its more commercial leanings, is a reasonably good 'college rock' album, still featuring Peter Buck's jangly guitar work, and with material of the quality of Orange Crush and World Leader Pretend, it could have heralded a more successful era for the band without any major loss of quality, but sadly, it wasn't to be.
-Someone (Mike Mills?) plays Mellotron on The Wrong Child and I Remember California, but as with most of their future 'Tron work, all you can hear on both tracks is a rather feeble string line that adds little to the proceedings.
+Green, despite its more commercial leanings, is a reasonably good 'college rock' album, still featuring Peter Buck's jangly guitar work and with material of the quality of Orange Crush and World Leader Pretend, it could have heralded a more successful era for the band without any major loss of quality, but sadly, it wasn't to be.
+Someone (Mike Mills?) plays Mellotron on The Wrong Child and I Remember California, but as with most of their future Mellotron work, all you can hear on both tracks is a rather feeble string line that adds little to the proceedings.

-As for their career from there on, you either like them or you don't, and I don't.
+As for their career from there on, you either like them or you don't and I don't.
 From 1991's Out of Time on, REM have taken the safe road of mainstream acceptability, with some truly awful singles.
 Man On The Moon, anyone?
 Everybody Hurts?
 Gack.
 None of these three contains anything quite that bad, but don't expect anything exactly avant-garde...

 Monster only has one relevant track, the single Strange Currencies, with a high, quavery string line in the chorus.
-It's not even one of the most appealing songs on the album, to be honest, and the 'Tron sounds ill; a long way from the lush, deeper sound that it does best.
+It's not even one of the most appealing songs on the album, to be honest and the Mellotron sounds ill; a long way from the lush, deeper sound that it does best.
 New Adventures in Hi-Fi is more of the same, to my ears; commercialised college rock with a triple emotion bypass, while pretending to be deep and meaningful.
 The soul left this band a long time ago...
 Mind you, a few tracks, including The Wake-Up Bomb and Departure inject a little guts into the album, but sadly, the effect doesn't last.
 For some odd reason, REM seemed to have elected to release most of their Mellotron tracks as singles, so both E-Bow The Letter and Bittersweet Me were hits, in the UK at least.
-E-Bow (so how come they named the track after the 'infinite sustain' device used on the guitar part?) has some more high-pitched, 'stabby' strings, and Bittersweet Me has the tiniest bit of flutes.
+E-Bow (so how come they named the track after the 'infinite sustain' device used on the guitar part?) has some more high-pitched, 'stabby' strings and Bittersweet Me has the tiniest bit of flutes.

 Up is a slightly better album, to my ears, though I'm hard-pushed to say exactly why; maybe the songs are a little less anodyne and radio-friendly.
 Not sure.
-Anyway, At My Most Beautiful has a slight Beach Boys feel, which is never a bad thing, Parakeet is a genuinely good song, and overall the band sound slightly less, well, smug, maybe.
-The only obvious difference is this was the first REM album after the shock departure of drummer Bill Berry, and it may have been the period where vocalist Michael Stipe came out officially, so maybe they reassessed themselves a little in the interim.
+Anyway, At My Most Beautiful has a slight Beach Boys feel, which is never a bad thing, Parakeet is a genuinely good song and overall the band sound slightly less, well, smug, maybe.
+The only obvious difference is this was the first REM album after the shock departure of drummer Bill Berry and it may have been the period where vocalist Michael Stipe came out officially, so maybe they reassessed themselves a little in the interim.
 Who knows, maybe they realised how far they'd fallen artistically.
-Anyway, You're In The Air has a little 'Tron flute, mainly on the chorus, along with the real string section used on a few tracks, and the single (again), Daysleeper has a nice little flute run right at the end, but it's hard to tell whether it's anywhere else in the song.
+Anyway, You're In The Air has a little Mellotron flute, mainly on the chorus, along with the real string section used on a few tracks and the single (again), Daysleeper has a nice little flute run right at the end, but it's hard to tell whether it's anywhere else in the song.

-Now, I remember catching a 'Top of the Pops' appearance by the band around this time, with guitarist Peter Buck 'playing' a Mellotron string line in the chorus on a generic synth, complete with pitchbend, but I can't hear it on Up, so maybe they released a non-album single?
+Now, I remember catching a Top of the Pops appearance by the band around this time, guitarist Peter Buck 'playing' a Mellotron string line in the chorus on a generic synth, complete with pitchbend, but I can't hear it on Up, so maybe they released a non-album single?
 I'll report back if I find out any more.
 So; if you like later REM, you've probably got these anyway; they're hardly obscure now, are they?
-For the rest of you, don't go out of your way; the songs aren't exactly essential and the 'Tron use is fairly minimal.
+For the rest of you, don't go out of your way; the songs aren't exactly essential and the Mellotron use is fairly minimal.

 Incidentally, after a twelve-year (count 'em) break, REM dug out their old M400 again for their Christmas 2010 download-only take on Darlene Love's Christmas (Baby Please Come Home), sung by Mills, Bill Berry back on the drum stool, the ensemble fleshed out by Minus 5's Scott McCaughey, who plays the Mellotron strings solo.
 The virtual B-side, IHT>U>EDIYTW (Dubmix), is apparently an instrumental mix of three tracks from their forthcoming album.
 But will there be any Mellotron on it?
 Eh?